Radiolab - Everybody's Got One

 Blood fountains into the placenta.

-It's bathed in all these nutrients and goes by fay time.
+It's bathed in all these nutrients and goes,

-lactogen, which sort of hijacks the mother's digestive system.
+Which sort of hijacks the mother's digestive system says okay you're eating I get

-And all the while, the placenta is gobbling up more and more of the mother's blood.
+those nutrients and all the while the placenta is gobbling up more and more of

 And this is where things can get dangerous for the mother.